 “A circle does not only define what’s inside but also what’s outside.”

+Whoever dares to enter the space will be absorbed.
+A chair on the doorstep is the most comfortable place to watch.
 The distant and faint hum of some electrical device.
 There is a world outside.
 And there is coffee (waiting for me).

 Die Grenze verläuft nicht zwischen oben und unten, sondern zwischen dir und mir (The border does not run between above and below, but between you and me) was once written on a firewall of a house where there used to be a wall.
 The Wall.
 At some point it was painted over and then there was a Nike advertisement.